SeleniumHQ/docker-selenium/StandaloneFirefoxDebug/README.md

 Selenium has the support of some of the largest browser vendors who have taken (or are taking) steps to make Selenium a native part of their browser.
 It is also the core technology in countless other browser automation tools, APIs and frameworks.

-See the Selenium [site](http://docs.seleniumhq.org/) for documation on usage within your test code.
+See the Selenium [site](http://docs.seleniumhq.org/) for documentation on usage within your test code.

 ## License

-View [license information](https://github.com/SeleniumHQ/docker-selenium/blob/master/LICENSE.md) for the software contained in this image.
+View [license information](../LICENSE.md) for the software contained in this image.

 ## Getting Help